Motion Planning for Variable Topology Trusses: Reconfiguration and Locomotion: Topology Reconfiguration

 \section{Topology Reconfiguration}

-Topology reconfiguration involves changing the connectivity among edge modules and there are two atomic actions: \texttt{Split} and \texttt{Merge}.
-The undocking and docking process is difficult for modular robotic systems, but sometimes necessary for some motion tasks.
-We need to verify whether the geometry reconfiguration process is enough or topology reconfiguration actions are needed.
-Recall that the free space of a node is usually not a single connected component and if a motion task has initial and goal configurations in separated enclosed subspaces, topology reconfiguration actions are needed.
+Topology reconfiguration involves changing the connectivity among edge modules by docking and undocking.
+This reconfiguration process is often difficult for modular robotic systems so the necessary requirement for topology reconfiguration should be verified.
+Recall that the free space of a node is usually not a single connected component and if a motion task spans multiple connected components, if a solution exists it must include topology reconfiguration.